LeonardoCardoso/AudioIndicatorBars/README.md

 <p>

 <p align="center">
 Indicates for your app users which audio is playing.
-Just like the Podcast app.
+Just like the Podcasts app.
 <p>

 <p align="center">